DavidFarrell/thingsithinkithink.blog/content/posts/2024/12-30-open-models-2024-progress-and-challenges.md

 draft: false
 ---

-I recently watched a talk from LatentSpace Live (NeurIPS 2024) by Luca, a research scientist at the AI Institute, on the state of open models in 2024.
+I recently watched a talk from [LatentSpace Live (NeurIPS 2024)](https://www.latent.space/p/2024-open-models) by [Luca Soldaini](https://soldaini.net/) a research scientist at the AI Institute, on the state of open models in 2024.
 His reflections on how far we've come—and the challenges ahead—offer a good perspective on where AI might be heading.

 ---